-Key hole surgery where a camera is inserted into the joint to assess damage and perform repairs if required.
+An arthroscopy refers to ‘key hole’ surgery where a camera is inserted into the joint to assess damage and perform repairs, if required.
 The patient may need to be non-weight bearing for several weeks post-operatively to allow for healing.

 The following procedures can be completed arthroscopically: